Hosting

 What are the hosting options for a Jeasx project?

 Jeasx supports various hosting modes tailored to different needs and preferences.
-You can host Jeasx on a VPS, deploy it via a Docker container, or opt for a serverless approach.
+You can host Jeasx on a dedicated server or VPS, deploy it via a Docker container, or opt for a serverless approach.

 To keep the footprint of Jeasx minimal, it does not include built-in HTTPS support.
 Therefore, you'll need to deploy a reverse proxy like Caddy in front of Jeasx to handle SSL termination.